cloudmesh/cloudmesh-cc/MANUAL.md

 print(r.text)
 ```

+Printing `r` returns the response code from the API (a code of
+200 indicates success).
+Printing `r.text` returns the message
+from the API, such as a success or error message.

 ## Upload a dir that contains workflow yaml and scripts

 Additionally, the user can specify a workflow directory which
 contains the yaml specification file and the scripts.
 This way,
 pre-archival of the directory is not needed.
+The program sets up
+the workflow by copying the necessary files from the specified
+directory.

+There are three different ways to upload the dir: via `curl` on
+the command line, via the browser GUI, and via the Python API.

 ### Option 1: Upload via `curl`